 That means if your only reason for deleting your inbox is because you’re worried about running out of space, those worries may be unfounded.

 You can check how much space you have left by visiting your Google Drive and looking at the storage tracker on the left side of the screen underneath the trash icon.

-How long does it take to delete all Gmail emails?
+How long does it take to empty your Gmail inbox?